メインコンテンツにスキップ

 tip

-You can use multiple ABAC attributes in a matcher.
-For example: m = r.sub.Domain == r.obj.Domain.
+Matchers can reference multiple attributes simultaneously.
+Example: m = r.sub.Domain == r.obj.Domain.

 tip